 Whilst living in London I developed a passion for watching contemporary dance, physical theatre and circus.
 I ambitiously decided I wanted to make similar work.
 By 2000 photography had led me into a freelance career in Film & TV Lighting.
 I worked on TV Dramas, TV Shows, Pop Videos, Adverts and Documentaries as a lighting technician.
 Sometimes I would be in the role of Best Boy or Gaffer providing design support, logistical management and crew management.
 Most crucially this work provided the luxury of time and funds to pursue what I really wanted to do!
 It enabled classes in flying and static trapeze, clowning, and other aerial classes at The Circus Space (now The National Centre for Circus Arts).
 It paid for many nights at Sadlers Wells, other venues and trips to Edinburgh Festival.
 It provided dance classes, workshops and full training in a contemporary style of theatre over a 7 year period with Jonathan Kay and The Nomadic Academy for Fools.

-2008 -2011 I played many roles in a production of Shakespeare's Richard II directed by Jonathan Kay
+From 2008 to 2011 I played many roles in a production of Shakespeare's Richard II directed by Jonathan Kay

 Between 2003-2006 I was a resident in 'The Hangar' in Stratford, a live/work rehearsal and training space run by Alex Frith and Nick Litton of Aircraft Circus (the company now based in The Hangar Arts Trust in Woolwich).
 Other Hangar residents were Canadian contact juggler Ryan Mellors, Directors of aerial theatre company Ockhams Razor Alex Harvey, Charlotte Mooney, Tina Koch and Actor/Physical Performer/Choreographer/Singer Jami Quarrell (Colony Sarff in Dr Who).
 During this time I was able to learn loads, from lots of very generous people including those mentioned.

-2007 D&P Aerial theatre for a corporate event at Birmingham ICC
+2007 Director/Producer - Aerial theatre piece with What Goes Up for corporate event at Birmingham ICC

-2008 Directing a re-staged version of NOIR for The Glastonbury Festival Big Top.
+2008 Directed a re-staged version of NOIR for The Glastonbury Festival Big Top.

-2015 & 2016 Production management of 'The Sessions House Lounge' outdoor tented venue.
+2015 - 20 Production management of 'The Sessions House Lounge' venue.

-In 2011 I was offered (together with fellow performer Jane Scott) the opportunity to revive a closed Spilsby Theatre.
+In 2011 I began volunteering time (together with fellow performer Jane Scott) to revive the closed Spilsby Theatre.
 In 2013 myself and Jane were presented the East Lindsey Culture in the Community Award and East Lindsey Community Champions Award for our work.